 Laurie Koloski traveled to Poland for the first time in 1981, knowing little about the country and maybe a dozen words of the language.
-It didn’t take long to realize what a special place it was, and she lived there for four years before returning to the US.
-She has been traveling to and studying east central Europe ever since.
+It didn’t take long to realize what a special place it was, and she lived there for four years before returning to the US to complete her undergraduate studies.
+She has been traveling to and studying central and eastern Europe ever since.

 What Our Travelers Say

 Laurie was very personal, engaging and a wealth of information.
 She was always pleasant and ready to offer suggestions on just about everything!
 She’s a keeper.

 Dec 27, 2023 - Jan 5, 2024